Alcoholic liver disease: Cirrhosis

 Cirrhosis is a late stage of serious liver disease marked by inflammation (swelling), fibrosis (cellular hardening) and damaged membranes preventing detoxification of chemicals in the body, ending in scarring and necrosis (cell death).
 Between 10% and 20% of heavy drinkers will develop cirrhosis of the liver (NIAAA, 1993).
 Acetaldehyde may be responsible for alcohol-induced fibrosis by stimulating collagen deposition by hepatic stellate cells.
-The production of oxidants derived from NADPH oxi- dase and/or cytochrome P-450 2E1 and the formation of acetaldehyde-protein adducts damage the cell membrane.
+The production of oxidants derived from NADPH oxidase and/or cytochrome P-450 2E1 and the formation of acetaldehyde-protein adducts damage the cell membrane.

 Symptoms include jaundice (yellowing), liver enlargement, and pain and tenderness from the structural changes in damaged liver architecture.
 Without total abstinence from alcohol use, cirrhosis will eventually lead to liver failure.
 Late complications of cirrhosis or liver failure include portal hypertension (high blood pressure in the portal vein due to the increased flow resistance through the damaged liver), coagulation disorders (due to impaired production of coagulation factors), ascites (heavy abdominal swelling due to a buildup of fluids in the tissues) and other complications, including hepatic encephalopathy and the hepatorenal syndrome.

 Cirrhosis can also result from other causes than hazardous alcohol use, such as viral hepatitis and heavy exposure to toxins other than alcohol.
 The late stages of cirrhosis may look similar medically, regardless of cause.
 This phenomenon is termed the "final common pathway" for the disease.

 Fatty change and alcoholic hepatitis with abstinence can be reversible.
 The later stages of fibrosis and cirrhosis tend to be irreversible, but can usually be contained with abstinence for long periods of time.